 - Certified letter from your embassy in Costa Rica that you have registered with them (proof of consular registration).
 You may be able to complete the registration process online but will need to visit the embassy to obtain documentation.

 - Official translation of all documents that are not in Spanish.
 No you cannot get your neighbor the Spanish teacher to do it.
 The easiest route to official translations is using the services of an immigration lawyer who will have access to a court approved translator.

 - After you have submitted your application you will need to visit the Ministry of Public Security (Ministerio de Seguridad Pública) to be fingerprinted.
 You will need at least your passport, your receipt proving you submitted your application and three passport photos.

-Once you have been approved you will receive a “cedula” – an id card showing you are a permanent resident.
-Renewals are on a 1-5 year basis and cost $35-$125 per year depending on status.
+Once you have been approved you will receive a resident id card which is commonly referred to as a “cedula”.
+Renewals are required yearly and cost $35-$125 per year depending on status.

 There’s a bit of a catch 22 you should know about.
-As soon as you are a resident the foreign driver’s license that has been valid to operate a motor vehicle in Costa Rica for the months (or years) you spent as a perpetual tourist while your application was winding through the system is immediately invalid.
+As soon as you are a resident the foreign driver’s license that has been valid to operate a motor vehicle in Costa Rica for the months (or years) while your application was winding through the system is immediately invalid.